 8 days, 7 nights – 7 days on horseback

 Riding distance: 215 km.
 Around 20 – 45 km (4 – 9 hours) per day.

-Accommodation 1 night in a guesthouse, 6 nights sleeping bag accommodation in farms and simple mountain huts, full board.
+Accommodation 1 night in a guesthouse in shared rooms, 6 nights sleeping bag accommodation in farms and simple mountain huts in shared rooms, full board.

 What to bring

 Good shoes, comfortable pants (riding pants not necessary), gloves and a buff is recommended and if you want to bring a camera, please bring a small waist bag as backpacks cannot be taken on horseback.

 See more detailed information here:

 Day by day tour program

 The tour starts in the evening.
 Tour members who arrive the same day to Iceland should take the “Flybus” from the airport to BSÍ final bus stop in Reykjavík (not included).
 We will greet you at the bus station or at your hotel/ guesthouse in Reykjavik between 17:30- 18:00 and drive you to our farm Vellir near Hveragerði.
 There you will be lodged at our guesthouse.
 We will get to know each other during the dinner at Hotel Eldhestar.
 The day will end with a detailed description of the tour.

 Day 2: Hveragerdi – Kolvidarhóll